perericr/stp-mirror/README.md

 # stp-mirror
 This is a small Studentportalen Uppsala University file area mirror utility.
-Tired of manually checking for and downloading files from studentportalen.uu.se?
+Tired of manually checking for and downloading updated files from studentportalen.uu.se?
 Use stp-mirror to sync (one-way) new and changed files from the course file areas.

 Requirements
 ------------